Bills I Filed

 Along with this, I am filing a small bill (H.3478) that would, as a temporary measure, cap the amount district schools pay per student who goes to a charter school at the statewide average per-pupil expenditure.

 The third bill (H.2853) would require diversity training for all educators and would create a new state position to be a resource and advisor to districts on diversity and inclusion issues.
 I'm not putting effort into passing this bill, but rather am using it as a starting point to get the Department of Elementary and Secondary Education (DESE) to implement many pieces which they could already do which would be better than legislation.
+Some of this is already happening - for instance, they added a school climate survey on MCAS, and the ARPS district is partnering with others to recruit more teachers of color.

 The final bill (H.3485) is an Election Modernization Act, which includes many sections of election system improvements, many of which have no chance of passing soon, and not all of which I'm sure I even agree with.
 I wanted to get these comprehensive ideas on the table for future sessions.
 Some ideas in the bill, such as same-day registration, automatic registration, and ranked-choice voting, are being introduced by others as well this session and may have a chance to move forward this year or next.